Vice President of Regulatory Affairs

 Contribution to Business Success

 A strong Vice President of Regulatory Affairs can make a significant contribution to a company’s long-term financial success.
 The VP should be able to think strategically about the development pipeline for the company and assess which products are most likely to move through the regulatory process efficiently.
-The VP should be able to develop a tight timeline and coordinate the activities of all departments towards achieving a high-quality (defined as first time acceptance) and on-time submission.
-The VP should know regulatory road maps, such as for orphan diseases, which will speed up the clinical trial cycle, the regulatory process and garner more government resources.
+The Vice President should be able to develop a tight timeline and coordinate the activities of all departments towards achieving a high-quality (defined as first time acceptance) and on-time submission.
+He or she should know regulatory road maps, such as for orphan diseases, which will speed up the clinical trial cycle, the regulatory process and garner more government resources.
 These things save the company significant money, not usually realized until the end of the regulatory approval process.

 Major Achievements (examples)